diegomacario/Super-Sunshine/README.md

 ## Example

-Let's say we wanted to render an image of three scoops of ice cream sitting in the middle of a desert.
-Using the scene description language developed for this project, we would start by writing the following scene description:
+Let's say you wanted to render an image of three scoops of ice cream sitting in the middle of a desert.
+Using the scene description language developed for this project, you would start by writing the following scene description:

  ```sh
 size 640 480